-Dawson’s Creek premiered on Hulu for the first time this month, and to celebrate, we’ve compiled the eight sweetest Pacey and Joey episodes of the series.
+Dawson’s Creek premiered on Hulu for the first time in March 2016, and to celebrate, we compiled the eight sweetest Pacey and Joey episodes of the series.
 Because yes, the creek may have been named after Dawson, but through the years, it was the unlikely love between the goofy sidekick and neurotic overachiever that stole our hearts.

 Season 1, episode 10: ‘Double Date’

 Pacey: Amazing!
 A personality like yours, and you still can’t get any dates.

 Joey: Even more amazing: a personality like yours and you can.

 Oh, Pacey and Joey.
 They were friends of a friend, but despite growing up together, the two “mortal enemies” pretty much hated each other’s stinkin’ guts.
 But after Pacey accidentally kills their science project with cannibal snails, these two crazy kids are forced to go wading through swamp water to try and save their grades.

 They’re wet and uncomfortable and inconveniently naked, but somehow, despite the odds, this “repressed control freak,” and “remedial underachiever” find that their bickering banter makes their unlucky day not so bad in the end.

 Pacey: You know a lot of people would consider you a very lucky woman.